 But in Blonde Venus, she really gets a chance to shine.
-For instance, when her character finally hits the skids, Dietrich plays an impressive dramatic scene in a women’s flophouse, all drunk and throwing her money around.
+For instance, when Helen hits the skids while on the run, Dietrich plays an impressive dramatic scene in a women’s flophouse, all drunk and throwing her money around.

-I know that Marlene Dietrich is sometimes criticized for being nothing more than a visual “prop” for von Sternberg’s camera, but the Dietrich of Blonde Venus is considerably more complex than that.
+I know that Marlene Dietrich is sometimes criticized for being nothing more than a visual “prop” for Josef von Sternberg’s camera.
+However, the Dietrich of Blonde Venus is considerably more complex than that.

 In fact, I believe this 1932 melodrama is her – and his – highest achievement.